CanKorkut/YK_case_study/Q1/README.md

-# QA Retrieval System with Sentence Transformers and T5
+# QA Retrieval System with Sentence Transformers (RAG) and T5

 This project demonstrates a Question Answering (QA) system using Sentence Transformers to retrieve relevant documents from a dataset and a T5 model to generate natural language answers based on those retrieved documents.